 If you have a car and can get to Matamata yourself, you can book a tour directly with the farm, Hobbiton Movie Set Tours, which leave frequently from the farm's office/gift shop, the Shire's Rest.

-If not, you can also book a Hobbiton day tour from Auckland.
+If you don't have a car, you can also book a Hobbiton day tour from Auckland.

 Who's ready to go to Hobbiton now??